 One of the great things about using CBLT is that you do not need to worry or wonder if your students are grasping what you are trying to teach.
 You can see it in black and white by having them actively demonstrate each new skill.

 Teachers of the CBLT method aim to give students the words and language forms they need to function in their lives.
 The language is never taught in isolation.
 Again, adopting CBLT 100% of the time might not be realistic for the environment you are teaching in, but you can still add some of its strategies to your playbook.

-It is common for a language teacher to use newspapers or other real-world materials in the classroom.
+It is common for a language teacher to use newspapers or other real-world materials in the classroom including news stories and videos.
 CBLT will have you take it one step further and bring in real-world texts that are relevant to the students’ lives.

 Let’s say you have a student who is learning a language in order to apply for a job in hospitality.
 You could bring an article about a new hotel opening up in Paris.
 After helping him understand the article, have him compare past hotels he has worked in with the hotel mentioned in the article.
 Ask him what kind of hotel he wants to work in and why.
 Later, reformat this conversation as a job interview and ask him similar questions in an even more realistic setting.

 Remember to follow the checklist we mentioned before: